lm3nitro/Projects/Netflow/Part 2-Cisco Netflow to SiLK.md

 ![Pasted image 20240527224056](https://github.com/lm3nitro/Projects/assets/55665256/953ec4c5-ccbc-4a34-a1ac-b6a9a5d52671)

-The following commad shows a detailed summary of the NetFlow accounting statistics:
+The following command shows a detailed summary of the NetFlow accounting statistics:

 ```
 show ip cache verbose flow